 The Sinclar Hut and the consists of two rooms with bunk beds and mattresses which sleep 12.
 There are flush toilets with wash basins but no showers.
 There is also a very inviting covered braai area with wood.
 Be sure to pack something to braai and while peering into the fire reflect on the day's hike, very relaxing.
 Be aware of the baboons and be sure to close up all windows and doors and please clean up.

 There are ample rock pools to explore and taking your goggles, flippers and snorkel he's not far fetched at all.
 Don't be in a hurry on this hike.
 It's astonishing that between the bustling towns of Knysna and Plett and untouched portion of coastline exist and that shows no signs of development or civilization.
 Appreciate the privilege.

 Need I remind you to take your camera?
 The route is incredibly scenic.

 Distances: Day 1 - 14.6 km, Day 2 - 12 km

 Route Makers: Black signs with white boot prints on.
 There are also ample white painted footprint and arrows painted on the rocks along the coast.

-Permits & Costs: R165 per person for the two nights.
+Permits & Costs: Inquire from the SAN Parks office on Thesen Island.
 You need to be in possession of your permit at all times.